Ankhesenamun – Mysterious Death Of Tutankhamun’s Wife Ended The True Amarna Bloodline

 Queen Ankhesenamun ‘s Mysterious Death

-Left without options, Ankhesenamun was now in the hands of those who decided over her fate.
+Left without options, Ankhesenamun was now in the hands of those who decided her fate.
 Queen Ankhesenamun had to marry the late Pharaoh Tutankhamun’s advisor, Pharaoh Ay, a union she strongly opposed.
 Archaeologists have discovered a ring that shows she did marry Pharaoh Ay, but the strange aspect of this story is that she suddenly vanished shortly after.

 Amarna era statuette head is thought to represent Ankhesenamun, sister, and wife to Tutankhamun.
 Credit: Keith Schengili-Roberts - Public Domain

 Queen Ankhesenamun died under mysterious circumstances somewhere between 1325 B.C and 1321 B.C.
-Was she murdered by Pharaoh Ay who was also responsible for the death of the Hittite prince Zannanza?
+Was she murdered by Pharaoh Ay, who was also responsible for the death of the Hittite prince Zannanza?

-Equally puzzling is that on the walls of Pharaoh Ay's tomb archaeologists found the name Tey, the wife of Ay and the wet nurse of Queen Nefertiti.
+Equally puzzling is that on the walls of Pharaoh Ay's tomb, archaeologists found the name Tey, the wife of Ay and the wet nurse of Queen Nefertiti.

 Queen Ankhesenamun’s name is not mentioned at all.
 It was as if she had been erased from history.
 Was it a deliberate act?